-Dust off as much of the vegetables from the chicken pieces as possible and brown the meat on a high heat for approx. 3 minutes on each side, until they look browned and slightly crispy.
+Dust off as much of the vegetables from the chicken pieces as possible and shallow fry the meat on a high heat for 3 minutes on each side, until they look browned and slightly crispy.

-Once browned, place in a seperate bowl from the vegetables.
+Once browned, place in a separate bowl from the vegetables.

-After browning all of the chicken pieces, turn the heat down slightly to medium high, add in all the vegetables and sweat them for approx. 5 mins until they have softened and slightly caramelised.
+After browning all of the chicken pieces, turn the heat down slightly to medium high, add in all the vegetables, cover the pot and leave them to sweat for approx. 5 mins until they have softened and slightly caramelised.

 Stir again so that it is mixed well and then add in the water.

-Drop in your Scotch Bonnet pepper(s) and bay leaves, stir and then leave to simmer on a medium high heat for 10 mins.
+Drop in your scotch bonnet pepper(s) and bay leaves, stir and then leave to simmer on a medium high heat for 10 minutes.

-After 10 mins, add in the garlic puree, ginger puree, Molasses and 1tsp pimento.
+After 10 minutes is up, add in the garlic puree, ginger puree, molasses and 1 tsp pimento.
 Add salt if necessary.

-Stir well and return to a medium high heat for 20 mins, stirring it every five minutes so that it doesn’t stick.
+Stir well and return to a medium high heat for 20 minutes, stirring it every so often so that it doesn’t stick.

-After 20 mins, the chicken should be cooked and the gravy will have thickened on its own.
+After 20 minutes is up, the chicken should be cooked and the gravy will have thickened on its own.